build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

              - main

 permissions:
   id-token: write      # This is required for requesting the JWT
   contents: read       # This is required for actions/checkout
+  pull-requests: write # Allows writing to the PR to add a comment

 jobs:
   Terraform-PR-Check: